Continuous Streaming: How to Produce a 24/7 Live Stream

-This new distribution model is a blessing for content producers.
+This new OTT distribution model is a blessing for content producers.
 In the past, live linear streaming was restricted to a few large businesses and public television.
 Now, it’s possible to launch a live linear 24/7 stream with a reasonable budget and a small team.

 With modern technology, it is relatively simple to deploy an OTT linear broadcast.
 As long as you have enough content, it’s perfectly reasonable for one or two people to coordinate and operate a 24/7 live streaming channel.

 How to Do a 24/7 Live Stream in 6 Steps

 Let’s look at a few of the important steps for setting up 24/7 live streaming.
 In particular, we’ll review how to bypass common issues and ensure a smooth 24/7 stream for your viewers.

 1. Choose the Best Online Video Platform

 Since not all OVPs support 24/7 live streaming or any live broadcasting you will want to make sure that you choose a plan from a solution that offers this support.

 2. Consider Bandwidth Costs